 At this point the question must be raised: how do we know that the restored violin in the photographs is the same violin that was given to Major Renwick?
 If indeed, a point which I will not concede but raise merely for the sake of argument, Hartley’s violin was recovered and returned to Miss Robinson, what evidence is there to prove that this violin being presented as his was not simply one substituted at some point by Major Renwick to keep the legacy alive, done simply enough by removing the silver presentation plate from the original violin’s fishplate and attaching it to a replacement instrument?

 One of the most illogical arguments presented to try to uphold the authenticity of the violin in the face of challenges to it was the remark that Wallace Hartley was a “café musician,” not a concert-quality player, who couldn’t afford a quality instrument, nor could he afford more than one violin (the latter detail an attempt to refute the suggestion that the violin possessed by the Aldridges might well have been one owned by Hartley, but was not taken with him aboard the Titanic).
 This was an argument that demanded credulity on the part of the Titanic community if it were to be accepted as valid.
 Before he played on the Titanic, Hartley was the concertmaster aboard the Cunard Line’s RMS Mauretania, the most glamorous ship on the North Atlantic passenger run.
-Andrew Aldridge was asking the public in general and the Titanic community in particular to believe that both the Cunard and the White Star Line would hire a hack violinist to lead the orchestras aboard the lines’ respective flagships.
-First of all, any true professional musician will have more than one instrument available to him or her, in case unforeseen circumstances render one instrument unusable, even temporarily.
+Andrew Aldridge was asking the public in general and the Titanic community in particular to believe that both the Cunard and the White Star Lines would hire a hack violinist to lead the orchestras aboard the lines’ respective flagships.
+As for the suggestion that Hartley owned only one violin, well, frankly, that’s rubbish: any true professional musician will have more than one instrument available to him or her, in case unforeseen circumstances render one of them unusable, even temporarily.
 Just ask one.

 The final nail in the coffin for the Aldridges’ arguments for the authenticity of the “Hartley violin” was in the list of so-called experts they publicly announced had been consulted to establish the bona fides of the violin.
 They were, as described by the Aldridges: